Jay Dickey

-Jay Woodson Dickey Jr. (December 14, 1939 – April 20, 2017), was a Republican U.S. Representative for Arkansas's 4th congressional district from 1993 to 2001.
+Jay Woodson Dickey Jr. (December 14, 1939 – April 20, 2017) was an American politician.
+A member of the Republican Party, he was U.S. Representative for Arkansas's 4th congressional district from 1993 to 2001.
 The amendment known as the Dickey Amendment (1996) blocks the Centers for Disease Control and Prevention from funding injury prevention research that might promote gun control, and the Dickey–Wicker Amendment (1995) prohibits federal funds to be spent on research that involves the destruction of a human embryo.

 Education and early career

 Born in Pine Bluff, Arkansas, Dickey graduated from Pine Bluff High School in 1957; after attending Hendrix College in Conway, Arkansas, he obtained his Bachelor of Arts in 1961 from the University of Arkansas at Fayetteville.
 In 1963, he received his Juris Doctor from the University of Arkansas School of Law.
 He began his career in law in private practice, and later served as city attorney of Pine Bluff from 1968 to 1970.

 In 1988 then-Governor Bill Clinton appointed Dickey as a special justice for a case before the Arkansas Supreme Court.